MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 5. The extension is tested against the resolved baselines using the AppSourceCop analyzer.
 If any **violations or breaking changes are identified, the submission is rejected.**
 6. If the **runtime version of the extension is not supported by the release targeted, the submission is rejected.**

-Additionally, if the extension submitted is not the latest version and a higher version is available in the AppSource marketplace, additional validation is performed:
+Additionally, if the extension submitted isn't the latest version and a higher version is available in the AppSource marketplace, additional validation is performed:

-1. The next version of your extension and its depedendencies are resolved using the [App Management API](../administration/appmanagement/app-management-api.md).
+1. The next version of your extension and its dependencies are resolved using the [App Management API](../administration/appmanagement/app-management-api.md).
 2. The next version of your extension is tested against the version you submitted using the AppSourceCop analyzer.
 If any **violations or breaking changes are identified, the submission is rejected.**

 If all extensions in the submission succeed the validation for each country and release without errors, **the submission is accepted.**.

 ## Running technical validation yourself

-With the latest version of BcContainerHelper, you can run a single command, which should perform the same validation steps and give you a good indication of whether your apps will pass validation or not:
+With the latest version of BcContainerHelper, you can run a single command, which should perform the same validation steps and give you a good indication of whether your apps pass validation or not:

 ```powershell
 $validationResults = Run-AlValidation `